thatojadezweni/thatojadezweni/README.md

 # Hi :wave:

-I am a third year BSc Computer Science student at the University of Pretoria who's aspiring to become a **backend engineer**.
+I am a BSc Computer Science student graduate who's aspiring to become a **backend engineer**.
 I have a keenness to explore and learn about new technologies and as well I'm excited to further my knowledge within the field.

 ___